misterorion/misterorion.com/content/posts/lambda-invalidate.md

 ### Lambda function

-Next I created a simple Lambda function.
-The function should simply create an invalidation request and provide a 200 status code to Netlify, signaling that the webhook succeeded.
+Next I created the Lambda function.
+The function creates an invalidation request and provide a 200 status code to Netlify, signaling that the webhook succeeded.

 I wanted a function I could reuse, such as with other distributions, so we tell the Lambda to look for a query string parameter `dist`.
-This parameter  corresponds to a distribution ID.
+This parameter  corresponds to the CloudFront distribution ID.

-Then, we invalidate all paths in the site with `/*`.
+We invalidate all paths in the site with `/*`.
 This is fine for small sites.
 However, your needs might require something more complex, such as a dictionary with multiple paths.
 CloudFront also needs a unique `CallerReference` so we just use the current time.

 Finally, we send a JSON response back to the ALB with an HTTP response code.
 Netlify requires webhooks to return a HTTP response code (other than 4xx or 5xx), otherwise the webhook is disabled.